About the Program

 Level 2 – second year intermediate modules (300-level courses at UMaine)

 Level 3 – final year advanced modules (400-level courses at UMaine)

 On-campus housing is guaranteed for UMaine exchange students.
 Students will receive a housing application once they are accepted as an exchange student by Bangor University.
-Accommodation at Bangor University is within walking distance of the city centre, the libraries, lecture theatres, seminar rooms and other academic buildings.
+Accommodation at Bangor University is within walking distance of the city center, the libraries, lecture theaters, seminar rooms and other academic buildings.

 University accommodation is of a basic nature: single-study bedrooms equipped with bed, desk, chair, and wardrobe.
 Standard rooms in self-catered blocks have shared bathrooms and kitchen facilities, and all halls are mixed-sex.
 Most upperclassmen, and many international students, choose to live in privately owned accommodations in the city, making individual arrangements with landlords after arrival in Bangor.
 The Student Housing Office maintains a list of hotels and guesthouses for temporary accommodation.